School-Linked Mental Health Services

 - Waiting List/intake process

 School-Linked Mental Health services have proven particularly effective in reaching children who have never accessed mental health services.
 Many children with serious mental health needs are first identified through this program.
-In addition, students of color served were significantly more likely to be accessing mental health services for the first time compared to white students.
+Community mental health agencies provide mental health professionals and practitioners at schools, with most of their time involved in direct child and family services including assessment and treatment, as well as teacher consultation, care coordination and school-wide trainings.

 - Increased access and sustained engagement in treatment